ZhimingZhou/zhimingzhou.github.io/README.md

     - sqrt(v_t) plays the role of estimating the scale of the gradient. m_t plays the role of estimating the gradient.
     - When g_t or m_t is divided by sqrt(v_t), the scale of the gradient is removed.
     - Hence achieve the scale invariance.
-      - It benefits the tuning of learning rate;
-      - And especially benefits setting where gradients have different scales, e.g., multi-layer deep learning because gradient in deep learning at different layers tend to be dramatically different.
+    - It benefits the tuning of learning rate, and especially benefits setting where gradients have different scales, e.g., multi-layer deep learning because gradient in deep learning at different layers tend to be dramatically different.

   - Fixed parameter update step size, whose scale is basically just equal to the learning rate:

     - This is the direct consequence of scale removing or scale invariance.
     - g_t or m_t is divided by its estimated scale sqrt(v_t) and hence is normalized.
     - So its scale becomes 1, hence the scale of (lr * m_t/sqrt(vt)) is basically the learning rate lr.

   - Parameter's scale hence is very important in adaptive learning rate methods and has an jsut equivalent influence/effect as the learning rate: